starkinfra/sdk-php/README.md

 }
 ```

-## Get a pix request
+## Get a Pix request

-After its creation, information on a pix request may be retrieved by its id.
+After its creation, information on a Pix Request may be retrieved by its id.
 Its status indicates whether it has been paid.

 ```php
 use StarkInfra\PixRequest;